Thinking of starting a new venture? Then you might want to hear this.

-Most startups make do with a jack of all trades to save human resource expense.
+Most startups make do with a jack of all trades to save on human resource expense.

-While their action creates discontentment in the team, it’s the dissent among the senior management that’s practically a death penalty for the business.
+While their actions create discontent in the team, it’s the dissent among senior management that’s practically a death penalty for the business.
 All because the owner might’ve lacked the foresight to build a steady structure.

 Founders have been known to focus entirely on building customer bases and revenues.
 But as the company grows, the weak organizational structure struggles to bear the pressure.

-Overwhelmed, the team inevitably stumble at some point, and the accumulated mistakes topple over, killing the business.
+Overwhelmed, the team inevitably stumbles at some point, and the accumulated mistakes topple over, killing the business.